Gum Disease Treatment – Tulsa, OK

 Gentle Relief for Tender, Bleeding Gums

 The most common oral health problem in the world isn’t tooth decay, but periodontal (gum) disease.
 When the gums become infected, it can cause permanent damage.
 In fact, gum disease is not only the leading cause of tooth loss in the United States, but it has also been shown to have a strong correlation with cardiovascular disease.
 At My Dentist Midtown, Dr. Stephanie Flinchum aims to catch and treat gum disease before it reaches this stage.
-If your gums are red, puffy, tender, or bleeding, contact our team today for gum disease therapy!
+If your gums are red, puffy, tender, or bleeding, contact our team today for gum disease treatment in our Tulsa, OK dental office!

-Why Choose My Dentist Midtown for Periodontal (Gum) Disease Treatment?
+Why Choose My Dentist Midtown for Gum Disease Treatment?

 - Dental Laser for Conservative, Comfortable Treatment